hashicorp/terraform/website/source/docs/providers/azurerm/r/express_route_circuit.html.markdown

 * `peering_location` - (Required) The name of the peering location and not the ARM resource location.

 * `bandwidth_in_mbps` - (Required) The bandwidth in Mbps of the circuit being created.
+Once you increase your bandwidth, you will not be able to decrease it to its previous value.

 * `sku_tier` - (Optional) Chosen SKU Tier of ExpressRoute circuit.
 Value must be either "Premium" or "Standard".
     The default value is "Standard".

-* `sku_family` - (Optional) Chosen SKU family of ExpressRoute circuit.
+* `sku_family` - (Optional) Chosen SKU family (billing model) of ExpressRoute circuit.
     Value must be either "MeteredData" or "UnlimitedData".
 The default value is "MeteredData".
+    Once you set the billing model to "UnlimitedData", you will not be able to switch to "MeteredData".

 * `allow_classic_operations` - (Optional) Allow the circuit to interact with classic (RDFE) resources.
     The default value is false.